 In this matchup, fans and front offices of both clubs will be paying close attention to the performances of their respective young passers.
 Jalen Hurts was on a hot streak before New York’s defense cooled him off, while Zach Wilson has been flashy but erratic throughout his rookie season.
 Both could use a springboard game at this point in the year.

 Score prediction: Philadelphia 24 - New York 21

 New England Patriots at Buffalo Bills - December 6th at 8:15pm ET

 Forget Steelers-Ravens.
 Forget Chargers-Bengals.
 This is the matchup of the week.
 The Patriots are currently the league’s hottest team.
 Bill Belichick’s defense is playing lights out as per usual and rookie Mac Jones is commanding the perfect complementary offense.
 There are few weaknesses on what might be the most complete team in the NFL.
 New England can run the ball with authority, Jones has weapons emerging in Kendrick Bourne (having a career-best year), Hunter Henry (seven touchdowns in the last nine games), and Jakobi Meyers (one of the top undrafted free agents in recent memory), and the defense is stifling opposing offenses left and right.

 That said, the Bills represent New England’s toughest challenge in recent weeks.
-Buffalo has provided fans with a roller coaster of emotions over the past month due to some inconsistent play, but there’s no denying that Josh Allen and his cast of playmakers represent one of the most explosive aerial attacks in the NF.
+Buffalo has provided fans with a roller coaster of emotions over the past month due to some inconsistent play, but there’s no denying that Josh Allen and his cast of playmakers represent one of the most explosive aerial attacks in the NFL.
 The defense, even without star cornerback Tre’Davious White (who suffered a season-ending knee injury last week) is among the league’s best.
 Get your popcorn out for this contest because we’re in for a treat.

 Score prediction: Buffalo 28 - New England 24